domRiddle/ASF/Security.md

 ## Encryption

-ASF currently supports the following encryption methods:
+ASF currently supports the following encryption methods as a definition of `ECryptoMethod`:

 Value | Name
 --- | ---